Kanban-Zai/kanban-zai-version-1.0/modules/0-core.md

 ## HOW IT WORKS

-once you have created your Kanban-Zai.yaml and published it you a public repo you are "doing Kanban-Zai".
+once you have created your Kanban-Zai.yaml and published it to a public repo you are "doing Kanban-Zai".

 The next step is to run a deviation and choose the settings and team norms you want to start your team with.